javascript-2020/https-quick/README.md

 <h4>quick.url(url,callback)</h4>

-this function allows to quickly add a url to serve
+add a url to serve

   - url, the url to serve, if the url already exists it is removed